stevelatif/articles/blogs/hello-world.md

 ## Looking into the BPF-ELF object

-As we did in the previous section, lets look at the generated eBPF bytecode
+As we did in the previous section, lets look at the generated eBPF byte code

 	$ llvm-readelf --sections target/bpfel-unknown-none/debug/hello-world
 	There are 7 section headers, starting at offset 0x2e0: